 Flu spreads easily.
-Getting vaccinated is the best way of protecting yourself against flu and resulting complications.
+Getting vaccinated every year is the best way to protect yourself from the flu and its complications.

 The vaccine allows the body to produce antibodies to fight the flu.
-However, studies show that the number of antibodies can decrease about 6 months after vaccination.
+However, studies show that the number of antibodies can decrease in the year after vaccination.
 This reduction particularly affects young children, seniors and people with a weakened immune system.

 In addition, viruses that cause flu constantly change.
 The composition of flu vaccines are reviewed annually in order to include the virus strains most likely to be in circulation during the flu season.

 For these reasons, it is highly recommended you get vaccinated each year in order to protect yourself from flu complications.
-Check out all the details on the seasonal flu vaccination program to know how and where to get vaccinated.
+Consult the details of the Flu Vaccination Program to know how to proceed and where to get vaccinated.

 Flu vaccine is safe.
 It cannot transmit flu or other illnesses.
-Viruses or parts of the virus it contains are too weakened to reproduce and cause flu.
+In fact, the viruses or a part of the viruses that it contains are killed or too weak to reproduce and cause the flu.

-The vaccine takes two weeks before being fully effective.
+The flu vaccine generally takes 2 weeks before being fully effective.

 The protection offered by the vaccine may vary from person to person, but it lasts at least 6 months.

 You must also be aware that the vaccine protects only against strains of the flu virus that it contains.
 It does not protect against other respiratory infections such as the cold.
 Flu is often confused with cold.
 To learn more, go to the Differences between Flu and Cold page.

 The vaccine’s effectiveness depends on the following: